-Gateways and gatekeepers can be configured with Cisco IOS feature sets that provide the required voice functionality but support only Telnet and not Secure Shell (SSH).
+Cisco Routers configured as gateways, Cisco Unified Border Element, and media resources can be configured with Cisco IOS feature sets that provide the required media functionality but support only Telnet and not Secure Shell (SSH).
 Cisco recommends that you use access control lists (ACLs) to control who is permitted to connect to the routers using Telnet.
 It is more secure to connect to the gatekeeper from a host that is in a secure segment of the network, because user names and passwords are sent over Telnet in clear text.